fivetran/dbt_twilio_source/README.md

 ### Changing the Build Schema

-By default, this package will build the Twilio staging models within a schema titled (<target_schema> + `_stg_twilio`) in your target database.
+By default, this package will build the Twilio staging models within a schema titled (<target_schema> + `_twilio_source`) in your target database.
 If this is not where your would like you Twilio staging data to be written to, add the following configuration to your `dbt_project.yml` file:

 ```yml
 models: